BareMetal Logic Documentation

 5. Depth test: only update the pixel if the new depth is closer than the existing depth, handling back-to-front occlusion.

-Barycentric coordinates are a powerful tool.
-They represent how much each vertex contributes to a pixel's position.
+Barycentric coordinates represent how much each vertex contributes to a pixel's position.
 The weights w0, w1, w2 form a coordinate system where $w_0 + w_1 + w_2 = 1$ inside the triangle.
 If a pixel is closer to vertex 0, its depth approaches z0, and similarly for other vertices.
 The pixel center is sampled at (x + 0.5, y + 0.5) for proper anti-aliasing behavior.

 The depth buffer maintains a Z-value per pixel.
 When a triangle is rasterized, each pixel's depth is interpolated from the three vertex depths using barycentric weights.
 If the new depth is less than the stored depth (closer to camera), both the depth buffer and the color buffer are updated.
 This provides correct occlusion without needing to sort triangles.